shahidmahmood13/gmdb/README.md

 As you can see above, the chassis in this repo contains support for the following concerns:
   * Support for restful web services.
   * Support for Spring Security
-  * Support for persistance with JPA and PostGresQL (using a relational db because Flyway doesn't work with Cassandra)
+  * Support for persistance with JPA and PostGresQL
   * Support for Spring Actuator
   * Support for Asynchronous Calls using RabbitMQ
   * Support for Code Migration with Flyway